-The 100% owned Reserve Creek gold property is viewed as an advanced phase exploration play requiring further delineation towards completion of a NI 43-101 compliant designation.
+SLAM’s 100% owned Reserve Creek gold property is viewed as an advanced phase exploration play requiring further delineation towards completion of a potential NI 43-101 compliant resource estimate.
 The property consists of 5 contiguous claims encompassing 899 hectares adjacent to the Eabametoong First Nation Reserve lands, approximately 150 kilometres east of the town of Pickle Lake, Ontario.
 No royalties are payable on the property.

 SLAM Diamond Drilling Programs